Fefe Dobson: 2009–2012: Joy

-2013–2018: Single releases
+2013–present: Single releases and Emotion Sickness

-On January 22, 2013, Dobson announced that recording had begun for her fourth studio album – later revealed to be titled Firebird – with a release date yet to be confirmed.
-The album's lead single "Legacy" was released on August 6, 2013, while the song "Celebrate" was released February 11, 2014. as a promotional single to support the Canadian representatives in the 2014 Winter Olympics in Sochi, Russia.
-The album's second single "In Better Hands" was released on March 18, 2014.
+On January 22, 2013, Dobson announced that recording had begun for her fourth studio album, later revealed to be titled Firebird.
+The album's intended lead single "Legacy" was released on August 6, 2013, while the song "Celebrate" was released February 11, 2014.
+Firebird did not see a release and the project was canceled.

-In early July 2013, Dobson got engaged to her boyfriend American rapper Yelawolf; the pair were married on September 27, 2019, in Nashville, Tennessee.
+In early July 2013, Dobson got engaged to American rapper Yelawolf; the pair were married on September 27, 2019, in Nashville, Tennessee.
 On April 29, 2014, Dobson performed live during the Count Me In conference global broadcast, filmed at the Sony Centre for the Performing Arts.

-On July 27, 2018, Dobson released her latest single "Save Me From LA," saying "It took me some time to place the pieces, find my team and that perfect person to be creative with."

-2022–present: New album

-In early 2022, Dobson confirmed her return to music with the single "FCKN IN LOVE", which was released on 25 February 2022, and a new album, her first since 2010.
+In early 2022, Dobson confirmed her return to music with the single "FCKN IN LOVE", which was released on 25 February 2022.
 In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+Dobson released her fourth studio album, Emotion Sickness, on September 29, 2023.
+It was preceded by the single "I Can't Love Him (And Love You Too)".

 Artistry

 Musical style

 Fefe Dobson's self-titled debut album is generally pop-rock, as well as some traces of punk music.
 Several songs on the album are also in an acoustic format, stripped down to just Dobson and the guitar.
 The music was different from most music put out at the time, such as recent releases by Britney Spears and Christina Aguilera.
 In fact, Dobson originally signed with Jive Records, who intended to make her the next big pop star.
 However, Dobson didn't want to be a pop-star and wanted to make her own type of music, and quickly left the label.
-On Dobson's second official album Joy, she worked with producers David Lichens, Jon Levine, Howard Benson and Bob Ezrin - living up to the portraits of her heroes she first hung during the recording of her first album: Kurt Cobain, Judy Garland, Coldplay, The Vines and Jeff Buckley.
+On Dobson's second album Joy, she worked with producers David Lichens, Jon Levine, Howard Benson and Bob Ezrin - living up to the portraits of her heroes she first hung during the recording of her first album: Kurt Cobain, Judy Garland, Coldplay, The Vines and Jeff Buckley.
 Dobson co-wrote most of the songs on the album - usually composing on guitar, her instrument of choice.
 "I play the few chords that I know," she says.
 "I try to write melodies off the same chords.
 Joy is written with about three chords, and an extra one in the bridge."
 Sonically the album was rooted alternative rock.